By using this site, you agree to the Privacy Policy and Terms of Use.

 9. Aloo Puri

 Aloo Puri is a classic Indian dish that consists of spicy potato curry (Aloo) served with deep-fried puffed bread (Puri).
 It’s a simple yet delicious meal that’s usually eaten for breakfast or brunch.
 The soft, flavorful potatoes combined with the crispy Puris make for a perfect comfort food experience.
-Many street vendors in Rishikesh serve this dish with pickles and yogurt to enhance its flavor.
+Many street vendors in Rishikesh serve this dish with pickles and yogurt to enhance its flavour.

 10. Paneer Tikka